 - Configure the following parameters.

 Parameter Description Billing Method

-- Subscription: A subscription-billed instance is an instance that you can subscribe to for a specified period of time and pay for up front.
+- Subscription: A subscription instance is an instance that you can subscribe to for a specified period and pay for up front.
 Subscription billing is more cost-effective than pay-as-you-go billing.
 Therefore, we recommend that you select subscription billing with a longer commitment.
 You can receive larger discounts for longer subscription periods.

-- Pay-As-You-Go: A pay-as-you-go-billed instance is charged per hour based on your actual resource usage.
+- Pay-As-You-Go: A pay-as-you-go instance is charged per hour based on your actual resource usage.
 We recommend that you select pay-as-you-go billing for short-term use.
-If you no longer need your pay-as-you-go-billed instance, you can release it to reduce costs.
+If you no longer need your pay-as-you-go instance, you can release it to reduce costs.

-Note The By Time option appears only when the log backup function is enabled.
+Note The By Time option appears only when the log backup feature is enabled.

 - By Time: allows you to restore data to a point in time within the specified log backup retention period.
 For more information about how to view or change the log backup retention period, see Back up an ApsaraDB RDS for PostgreSQL instance.

-- By Backup Set: allows you to restore data from a backup within the specified data backup retention period.
+- By Backup Set: allows you to restore data from a specified backup set.

 The zone to which the RDS instance belongs.
 A zone is an independent physical location within a region.
 The Zone of Primary Node parameter specifies the zone to which the primary RDS instance belongs.
 The Zone of Secondary Node parameter specifies the zone to which the secondary RDS instance belongs.